ZoneMinder/zmNinja/docs/guides/FAQ.rst

    "hashed"

 - If you are NOT using authentication in ZM, please turn OFF authentication in zmNinja too.
-  If you don't, zmNinja will keep waiting for an authentication token
+  If you don't, zmNinja will keep waiting for an authentication token.
+If this is the cause, you will see a "waiting for authSession to have a value" log in your zmNinja logs.

 -  Your ``cgi-bin`` setting in zmNinja is incorrect.
 Please run the wizard.
 There are times when the wizard can fail.
 In those cases,